OctopusDeploy/blog/blog/2020-02/dynamic-worker-army/index.md

 In this post, I show you how to dynamically create workers for Octopus Deploy using Terraform and AWS autoscaling.

 :::hint

-Workers enable you to shift deployment work onto other machines running in pools.
-This can greatly reduce the work performed on your Octopus server, freeing it to more readily execute and orchestrate more deployments and make the UI & API much more responsive.
+Workers in Octopus enable you to shift deployment work onto other machines running in pools.
+This can greatly reduce the work performed on your Octopus server, freeing it to execute more deployments more readily.
 Worker pools can improve scalability by enabling dedicated pools of machines that can be utilized by multiple projects and teams.
 Examples of this include utilizing workers with database deployments, deployments to cloud infrastructure like Azure, AWS and Kubernetes (K8s) etc.
 :::

 ## What is AWS autoscaling?
-Auto-Scaling is the ability to spin up or tear down resources based on specified criteria.
-A common use-case for auto-scaling is an eCommerce web site.
+AWS autoscaling is the ability to spin up or tear down resources based on specified criteria.
+A common use-case for autoscaling is an eCommerce web site.
 As demand increases, more servers are created to handle the load.
 When load subsides, the additional resources can be de-provisioned automatically.
 This allows eCommerce to keep a minimal amount of servers in operation, and keep the hosting costs down.

+In this post, we are using AWS autoscaling to dynamically add more workers to enable teams to execute their deployments as efficiently as possible.

 ## Using Terraform to provision our cloud infrastructure
 Using declarative configuration files, Terraform can create new resources, manage existing ones, or destroy ones that are no longer necessary.